SudTechnology/sud-mgp-doc/en-US/app/Client/MGFSM/CommonStateGame.md

 Indicates that the game notifies the app layer of playing sound.
 ```

-### 15. Notifying the app layer of playing background music (added on January 7, 2022, currently, this feature is only supported by Pong)
+### 15. Notifying the app layer of playing background music (added on January 7, 2022)

 - state